 Family Trust Federal Credit Union will integrate with Apple Pay, a new category of service that will transform mobile payments with an easy, secure and private way to pay.
 Apple Pay combines Apple’s seamlessly integrated hardware, software and services to create a unique, incredibly intuitive and elegant experience.

-Report card week is right around the corner – and Family Trust is paying (double) for good grades when Explorer’s Club members ages 8-12 bring in their report card during our Kids Reward Celebration 2 to 7 p.m.
-October 29 at our Fort Mill branch.
+Report card week is right around the corner – and once again Family Trust is paying Explorer’s Club members double for good grades.
+Members ages 8-12 get $2 for every A (equivalent) on their report card when they bring the most recent one to our Kids Reward Celebration Jan.
+21 from 4 to 6:30 p.m. at our White Street and Clover branches.

 Candidates for four seats up for election to the Board of Directions have been submitted by the Nominating Committee.
 Candidates elected will be announced at the Annual Meeting on March 22 at the Baxter Hood Center.

 The New Year brings new resolutions – and for most of us, there are a few goals we would like to accomplish when it comes to our finances.
 According to a GoBankingRates survey, “Save more, spend less” and “Pay down debt” were among the top resolutions.

 The last time the Federal Reserve raised interest rates, Barack Obama was a U.S. senator, but just today the Fed announced an increase in interest rates.
 It will mean a raise in the price of any new loan you take in the future as well as an increase in how much you pay every month on the adjustable-rate loans you already have.

 Family Trust is excited to bring back our “Know Your Dough” money management workshop series with new workshops this year.
 Workshops are free and open to the public.

 The holidays are supposed to be a time of joy and celebration.
 But too many of us find them to be a time of great financial stress too.
 How can you give gifts to so many loved ones while balancing the need to spend but not put yourself into a financial bind?